lewagon/dotfiles/04-Front-End/04-Middleman/03-Flat-dynamic-view/README.md

   wifi: false
 ```

-Be creative and **add other keys/values to this YAML** (flat's rating, pictures of different rooms, maximum number of guests, etc.).
+Feel free to get creative and add **other keys/values to this YAML** (flat's rating, pictures of different rooms, maximum number of guests, etc.).

 ## Loop with ERB

 In Middleman, the content of `flats.yml` is loaded in a ruby hash `data.flats`.
-You can now replace your static cards on the home page by looping dynamically on data with `each`:
+You can now replace your static cards on the home page by using `each` to loop dynamically:

 ```erb
 <!-- source/index.html.erb -->